hydroshare/hydroshare_on_jupyter/documentation/FrontendReadME.md

 The `pages` folder contains the code to render both of the pages.
 These pages call components. `pages/ProjectsPage.tsx` defines the page that displays the list of resources. `pages/ProjectDetailsPage.tsx` defines the page that displays the files in a specific resource.

 We are using React-Redux to manage the state of our application.
 The way this works is explained in [this blog post](https://medium.com/javascript-in-plain-english/the-only-introduction-to-redux-and-react-redux-youll-ever-need-8ce5da9e53c6).
 A basic understanding on this is important to understand how information is communicated between the backend and the frontend.
 The `store` folder contains all of the actions and reducers.

+A Typescript component has a state and props.
+[This blog post](https://codeburst.io/react-state-vs-props-explained-51beebd73b21) explains the difference between the two.

+## Components

+Below is a quick description of each file and the components they define:

+ - `FileList.tsx` displays the list of files in a resource.
+Converts the way the files are received from the backend into elements for the material table library (it's a 3rd party library that has a specific format for displaying items in a table.
+We're reconsidering using this library, just fyi)
+ - `FilterBar.tsx` old file that contains search bar for resource page.
+Not currently in use
+ - `FilterBarProjectDetails.tsx` filter bar for list page
+ - `Header.tsx` header bar for page.
+Contains the image of CUAHSI logo as well as "welcome, x user"
+ - `NewProjectModal.tsx` modal that pops up to create a new project
+ - `OpenFileModal.tsx` placeholder modal for opening files.
+Made this for AGU, will be changed so don't bother reviewing this.
+ - `ProjectInfo.tsx` displays information about resource (author, last modified, abstract)
+ - `ResourceList.tsx` displays list of resources